unistudioco/custom_recentposts_blogger_widget/README.md

 });
 </pre>
 <br/>
-Now just click on save template.
+Now just click on save template.<br/>
-That's it and you well done!
+That's it and you well done!<br/>
-I hope this widget help you to make your blog more functionality. by Oussama Bouyardane
+I hope this widget help you to make your blog more functionality.<br/>
+by <b>Oussama Bouyardane</b>